Anita Bryant: Victory and defeat

 On June 7, 1977, Bryant's campaign led to a repeal of the anti-discrimination ordinance by a margin of 69 to 31 percent.
 However, the success of Bryant's campaign galvanized her opponents, and the gay community retaliated against her by forming the Coalition for Human Rights and the Miami Victory Campaign, who organized a boycott of orange juice.
 Gay bars all over North America stopped serving screwdrivers and replaced them with the "Anita Bryant Cocktail", which was made with vodka and apple juice.
-Additionally, merchandise such as buttons, bumper stickers, and T-shirts with slogans like "A day without human rights is like a day without sunshine" were sold to push the anti-discrimination movement further.
+Additionally, merchandise – such as buttons, bumper stickers, and T-shirts with slogans like "A day without human rights is like a day without sunshine" – was sold to push the anti-discrimination movement further.
 Sales and proceeds went to gay rights activists to help fund their fight against Bryant and her campaign.

 In 1977, Florida legislators approved a measure prohibiting gay adoption.
 The ban was overturned more than 30 years later when, on November 25, 2008, Miami-Dade Circuit Court Judge Cindy S. Lederman declared it unconstitutional.